dataviscourse/tutorials/lectures/lecture-git.md

 =======
 Spinning round and round
 >>>>>>> draft
+{% endhighlight %}

-# The first line was merged without problems, The final line, where we have two alternative versions is a conflict.
+The first line was merged without problems, The final line, where we have two alternative versions is a **conflict**.
 We have to manually resolve the conflict.

-# Once this is done, we can commit again.
+Once this is done, we can commit again.

+{% highlight bash linenos %}
-$ git commit -a
+$ git commit -a -m "resovled conflict"
 [master 4dad82f] Merge branch 'draft'
+{% endhighlight %}

-# Everything back in order.
+Everything back in order.

+{% highlight bash linenos %}
 $ git status
 # On branch master
 nothing to commit, working directory clean
 {% endhighlight %}

-These are the basics of git on a local server.
+These are the basics of git on a local git repository.
 Now we'll learn how to sync with other people.
 This can be done with just git, but we'll be using GitHub as we're also using GitHub in the homeworks.

 ### Working with GitHub